 Learn more about keeping a credit card in Chapter 7 bankruptcy.

-No. The bankruptcy filer's debt is the only debt erased.
+The discharge erases the bankruptcy filer's debt only.
 For instance, suppose you and your mother open a credit card account together and are both responsible for the bill.
 You're cosigners.
 A Chapter 7 discharge will erase your responsibility to pay the credit card balance, but your mother will remain obligated to pay the bill.

 Chapter 13 works a bit differently.
 Creditors can't collect from cosigners during the Chapter 13 bankruptcy, and you can fully protect your cosigner by paying the total debt in your Chapter 13 plan.